dreamento/dreamento/README.md

 spyder
 ```
 When spyder pops up, open ```offlinedreamento.py``` and proceed with the desired analysis. **If you are interested in autoscoring, we highly recommend this method.
 Otherwise, if you run offlinedreamento directly through command prompt you may get errors while autoscoring.
-You can post-process your recordings with Dreamento in three cases: (1) While having (Dreamento + Hypnodyne HDRecorder + data with other measurement modality, e.g., EMG), (2) Dreamento + Hypnodyne HDRecorder **WITHOUT** havign parallel recording with other measurement modality, and (3) recordings by ZMax only (e.g., online via HDRecorder or offline by pushing the record button on the headband) (4) BrainProducts post-processing.
+You can post-process your recordings with Dreamento in three cases: (1) While having (Dreamento + Hypnodyne HDRecorder + data with other measurement modality, e.g., EMG), (2) Dreamento + Hypnodyne HDRecorder **WITHOUT** havign parallel recording with other measurement modality, and (3) recordings by ZMax only (e.g., in real-time via HDRecorder or offline by pushing the record button on the headband) (4) BrainProducts post-processing.

 ## Manual sleep scoring:
 Recently, we enabled the manual scoring feature in Dreamento.
 This feature is only active when all required files are provided to Dramento (1.
 EEG L.edf, 2.
 Dreametno recording, 3.
 Dreamento Annotations, 4.
 EMG file).
 This is because, we do not recommend manual scoring in the absence of EMG signal.